ay701/Coding_Challenges/README.md

 All solutions are based on own approaches + original algorithms

-Nothing is perfect, but I do polish, because organic is the great :)
+Nothing is perfect, but I always polish, because organic is great :)

 Welcome better solutions: ay701@nyu.edu